ccsmed1/docs.kaiko.com/source/index.html.md

 # Future development

 We are continously extending the feature set across all our products.
-We are very happy to receive your feedback on our services and documentation, If you have a proposal on how we can make your day better.
-Give us a shout at <a href='https://www.kaiko.com/pages/contact' target='_blank'>Contact us</a>
+We are very happy to receive your feedback on our services and documentation.
+Do you have a proposal on how we can make your day better? <a href='https://www.kaiko.com/pages/contact' target='_blank'>Give us a shout</a>! :)

 <div style="margin: 200px">
 </div>